This section will present some frequently asked questions on topics related to the program and the application process.

 - list of talks you have given at conferences/meetings

 - your extracurricular activities

 Make also sure that the information in your CV is clearly arranged and presented in a meaningful way.
-It should support your application for the Master's programme of Life Science Informatics.
+It should support your application for the Master's program of Life Science Informatics.
 Being able to convey biographical, educational and scientific information in a meaningful way is a skill that will speak for you and will recommend you to the review committee.

 The Letter of Recommendation has to meet the following formal requirements and to cover the following topics:

 - Written on paper with the institutional letter head